 Iyengar Yoga is practised world-wide.
 It takes its name from BKS Iyengar who practised and studied continuously from his teenage years to age 95.

 BKS Iyengar (1918 – 2014)

 In 1975 BKS Iyengar set up the Ramamani Iyengar Memorial Yoya Institute (RIMYI) in Pune India, which has become a hub for teaching and learning his style of yoga.
 From this base in Pune he has reached out across the continents to bring yoga to all who want to learn.
-Many of us have travelled to Pune to study directly with this master, and with his daughter Geeta S Iyengar and his son Prashant S Iyengar who continue to run the Institute.
+Many of us have travelled to Pune to study directly with this master, with his daughter Geeta S Iyengar (1944 – 2018), as well as his son Prashant S Iyengar and his grandaughter Abhijata Iyengar who continue to run the Institute.

 Much has been written about BKS Iyengar and you can read more in his book ‘Iyengar: His Life and Work’ .
 He too has been a prolific writer and his most popular and influential books include ‘Light on Yoga’ , ‘Light on Pranayama’, ‘Light on the Yoga Sutras of Patanjali’ and ‘Light on Life’.